 - Containers must be closed except when adding or removing waste.
 Do not leave a funnel in the bottle.

 - Mark containers with the words "hazardous waste" and other words that identify the contents.
 When more than one chemical waste is stored in a container, the amount or approximate percentage of each constituent must be identified on the label.
-(The words “Hazardous Waste are preprinted on the EH&S green & white two-part labels).
+(The words “Hazardous Waste are preprinted on the EHS green & white two-part labels).
+Outlying facilities, please contact your Department Safety Representative for local procedures or contact EHS at askEHS for questions about managing hazardous waste at their facilities.

 - Store hazardous waste chemicals in secondary containment whenever possible.
 Plastic bins offer the best protection against spills.